douzog/VAE/README.md

 # VAE
+This code is a portion of my master thesis:
+# Variational Autoencoders for Histological Image Segmentation of the Cerebral Subcortex
+Bioinformatics & Systems Biology Major Internship 2020 University of Amsterdam

-This code comprises of all scritps needed to train a VAE for the cassification/segmentaiton task of GREY and WHITE matter patches from histology of the human brain.
-Unless requested, the dataset cannot be shared, though the structure should work for 64x64 images by updating the root folder of the dataloader.
+the structure should work for 64x64 images by updating the root folder of the dataloader.

-Order:

-matrix.py

-sup.py

-unsup.py

-BetaL1.py

-sup_testset.py

-eval_model.py

-cluster.py

-visualize.py
+IMCN Research Unit Integrative Model-based Cognitive Neuroscience

+Using the determinitic warmups and L1 loss, the scirpt BetaL1.py illustrates the architecture of the VAE model achitecture:

+If you have questions about VAEs or wish to learn about our implementation, feel free to contact me!

+🥷🏼👾 douzog(@)proton.me